 With this in mind, Cheshire East Council has commissioned an expert team to produce bespoke Town Centre Vitality Plans (TCVP) for each of the borough’s nine Key Service Centres (KSC).

 These draft plans are about establishing an agreed set of priorities and are not a commitment to finance the delivery of proposals – funding would need to be sought once plans are agreed as and when opportunities for funding arise and resources allow.
 Having an agreed set of priority projects is however generally an important step in being able to bid for funding.

 Public Conveniences Consultation

-Nantwich Town Council is inviting its residents, local businesses and visitors to take part in and complete a short survey on whether there should be investment at the former Snowhill site to re-introduce public conveniences.
-The site is located on Snowhill car park, Waterlode, Nantwich and for those unfamiliar with the location can view the sites proximity to the Town Centre on the below map.
+Nantwich Town Council invited its residents, local businesses and visitors to take part in and complete a short survey on whether there should be investment at the former Snowhill site to re-introduce public conveniences.
+The site is located on Snowhill car park, Waterlode, Nantwich and for those unfamiliar with the location can view the sites proximity to the Town Centre on the map.